 Have you ever heard contingency budget in project management?
 Actually, Contingency Reserve vs Management Reserve is an important topic for PMP Certification exam.
 You may encounter some questions related to the reserves.
 Calculating reserve is a part of a project’s risk management process.
-Basically a project’s risk management process starts with risk identification and qualification.
+Basically, a project’s risk management process starts with risk identification and qualification.
 Then proceeds with calculating the management reserve and contingency reserve.
 The Project Management Body of Knowledge (PMBOK) defines reserves as a provision in the project management plan to mitigate the cost and/or schedule risk.
 This article reviews the topic contingency reserve and management reserve and describes the difference between contingency and management reserves

 Contingency Reserve and Management Reserve in Risk Management

-Reserves provide a budget against project’s risks.
+Reserves provide a budget against the project’s risks.
 These risks may be either known or unknown risks.
 Contingency and management reserves are added to the project’s budget to manage potential risks.

 Contingency reserve and management reserve sounds similar.
 Thus many practitioners think that they are identical.
 Likewise, some professionals think that their purposes and calculation methods are similar.
 However, they refer to different concepts.

 Note that both contingency reserve and management reserve can be used to response both positive and negative risks.

 The contingency reserve is a fund added to the cost baseline against identified risks.
 They are used to develop risk response strategies and mitigate the effects of the known-unknowns (or identified risks).

 Simply we can say that Contingency Reserve is a planned amount of fund, time or resource which is added to an estimate for risks that might happen (also known as “known unknowns”).

-Contingency Reserves are involved in the performance measurement baseline and the project manager has authority to use when any identified risk happens.
+Contingency Reserves are involved in the performance measurement baseline and the project manager has the authority to use when any identified risk happens.